Updated: May 30

 Thanks to this odd period in our history, I've taken to sleeping when I feel like it, eschewing the clock almost completely when a creative endeavor is going particularly well.
 That means I'm sleeping in four-hour shifts here and there, and just awakened from one earlier.
 I'd been attempting to watch TV all evening but kept drifting off during two very good movies, the second of which was "Stranger Than Fiction."

 I kept going in and out of it, until the very end, when author Karen Eiffel (Emma Thopson) decides to keep her book's protagonist, Harold Crick (Will Ferrell), alive instead of killing him off to great fanfare.
-In doing this, though, there's serious potential that changing the story's ending will destroy the masterpiece of her career, but when she realizes that a real-life person is intersecting with her writing, she knows she just can't do it, and so rewrites the entire book.
+In doing this, though, there's serious potential that changing the story's ending will destroy the masterpiece of her career.
+But when she realizes that a real-life person is intersecting with her writing, she knows she just can't do destroy this character, and so rewrites the entire book.
 At its end, she says this: